 How long am I required to serve?

 Enlistment contracts are for 8 years.
-The most common contracts include 4 years active duty and another 4 years in the inactive reserve component.
+The most common contracts include 4 years of active duty and another 4 years in the inactive reserve component.
 Three, four or six-year active duty contracts may be offered in some cases.

 Is Coast Guard boot camp the hardest?